 Contract Forms and Templates

 The University has developed numerous standardized agreement templates for various types of activities.
-Links to the most common templates can be found on the Controller Contracts page and the Provost Contracts page.
+Links to the most common templates can be found on the Finance Contracts page and the Provost Contracts page.
 It is recommended that business units use of one of the University’s pre-approved templates whenever possible, as doing so will expedite the review and approval process tremendously and reduce the amount of time it takes to complete the contracting process.

-The Controller’s Office will review and edit the agreement and coordinate any required internal reviews by other University offices (see below).
+Financial Operations will review and edit the agreement and coordinate any required internal reviews by other University offices (see below).
 In the event negotiation is required, this office will assist in explaining the University’s legal position and discussing potential compromise language.

 Different internal offices provide input depending on the nature of the contract at issue.
 Potential required reviews include: